Falmouth-Games-Academy/comp130-worksheets/worksheet_C/README.md

 ## References

-As mentioned in WorksheetCCharacter.h, the methods used were learned from a series of tutorials by [Reuben Ward](https://www.youtube.com/channel/UCpsN2TfWGmun4peN2IPgcKg).
+As mentioned in WorksheetCCharacter.h, the methods used were learned from a series of tutorials by (Reuben Ward)[https://www.youtube.com/channel/UCpsN2TfWGmun4peN2IPgcKg].
 Hail Reuben Ward.